srini-code-bytes/ecommerce-platform-mern/README.md

 Controller Processing: The handleImageUpload function converts the file to a base64-encoded string, uploads it to Cloudinary, and sends back the resulting URL and metadata in the response.
 Response Handling:
 The frontend receives the response, logs it, and updates the state with setUploadedImageUrl(response.data), making the image URL available for display or further use.

+Cart - backend flow

+//Model for Cart and Product
+/server/models/Cart.js
+/server/models/Product.js
+- to create the schema on the mongoose

+//Controller
+/server/controllers/cart-controller.js
+- for all CRUD operations on the cart

+//Routing
+/server/routes/shop/cart-routes.js
+- for configuring different routes for cart ops

+// server.js

+- import the newly created route above

+Cart - FE flow